What Is Sleep Apnea?

 - CSF hypocretin-1 (type 1)

 Narcolepsy requires specific pharmacological treatment.
-Acupuncture can assist in fatigue management and improve sleep quality as an adjunct.
+As an adjunct, acupuncture can help manage fatigue and improve sleep quality.

 Hypothyroidism with Snoring

-- Late-onset snoring in an adult previously without complaints
+- Late-onset snoring in an adult with no prior complaints

 - Fatigue, weight gain, hoarse voice, dry skin